kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Now that we have introduced multiple linear regression to expand our models, we also consider these sort of cases:

 	-	We want to predict yield, but want to indicate whether a radial or axial impeller was used in the reactor and learn whether it has any effect on yield.

+	-	Is there an important difference when we add the catalyst first and then the reactants, or the reactants followed by the catalyst?

 	-	Use an indicator variable to show if the raw material came from the supplier in Spain, India, or Vietnam and interpret the effect of supplier on yield.

 	..	figure:: images/Mixing_-_flusso_assiale_e_radiale.jpg